swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 }
 ```

-These functions do not need a default value for their `byteOrder` parameter, as the existing generic `MutableSpan.storeBytes(of:toByteOffset:as:)` and `OutputRawSpan.append(_:as:)` functions use the native byte order.
+These functions do not need a default value for their `byteOrder` parameter, as the existing `MutableSpan.storeBytes(of:toByteOffset:as:)` and `OutputRawSpan.append(_:as:)` functions use the native byte order.

 ##### `Span`